Stuart Reese: Professional career

-In May he returned the Australasian region for the Pacific Zone qualifying for the Dunhill Cup.
+In May, he returned the Australasian region for the Pacific Zone qualifying section of the Dunhill Cup.
 The event was held at Bukit Golf Course in Singapore.
 In the first round New Zealand played the Philippines.
 Reese played Mario Siodina in his match.
 Reese defeated Siodina 72 to 75 and New Zealand won 2–1.
 In the finals they played Taiwan.
 Reese played Kuo Chie-Hsiung in his match.
 Reese had the lead for most of the round but three-putted the 16th for bogey.
 He fell into a tie.
 However, Reese birdied the 17th to regain the lead.
 On the last hole, as Chie-Hsiung made a tap-in birdie to reach to temporarily tie.
 However, Reese holed a "nerve-wracking" eight-foot birdie putt to win by a stroke.
 Overall, New Zealand won 2 1/2 − 1/2 over Taiwan to win the qualifying tournament and earn entry into the 1986 Dunhill Cup.

-Later in the month Reese returned to play in Europe.
+Later in the month, Reese returned to play in Europe.
 Overall in 1985, Reese played in 15 events, only making the cut in three and failing to record any top-25s.

 In August 1987 Reese played two events in Fiji.
 In the first round of the Fiji Open shot an opening round 70 (−2) to tie the lead with Perry Somers and Ian Stanley.
 In the second round he shot a 71, now in second, two behind leader Stanley.
 After the third round he remained close, now behind Brett Officer.
 However, the combination of "gusty winds and tricky pin placements" sent "scores soaring."
 Reese shot an 80 (+8) to finish well behind.
 The following week he played the Fijian Hotel Pro-am.
 Played at the nine-hole, par-31 Coral Coast Golf Course, Reese finished the 54-hole tournament tied with Perry Somers and Ian Stanley at 179 (−7).
 In a "dramatic" sudden-death playoff, Somers won after three holes.